 Attending college had been Lawrence’s goal since eighth grade, and he found Hope College to be a good fit.
 Anne liked Hope’s academic support and accommodations.
 Lawrence was excited about being recruited by the football team.

 As his internship was about to end during his junior year, Lawrence had an idea.
-“Because I didn’t want kids to struggle like I did, my mom and I decided to start Reading Success Plus.”
+“Because I didn’t want kids to struggle like I did, my mom and I decided to start this business.”

 He was further inspired by his experience with the Micah Center.